Sabrina D'Angelo

-Sabrina Victoria D'Angelo (/en/; born May 11, 1993) is a Canadian professional soccer player who plays as a goalkeeper for Women's Super League club Aston Villa and the Canada national team.
+Sabrina Victoria D'Angelo (/en/; born May 11, 1993) is a Canadian professional soccer player who plays as a goalkeeper for Northern Super League club AFC Toronto and the Canada national team.

 D'Angelo played college soccer for the South Carolina Gamecocks and was selected 21st overall in the 2015 NWSL College Draft by the Western New York Flash.
 She was the MVP of the 2016 NWSL Championship in which she made three saves in the penalty shoot-out.
 The following year, the Flash moved to become the North Carolina Courage, where she won two NWSL Shields and one further Championship.
 In 2019, D'Angelo began a four-year spell with Swedish club Vittsjö GIK before entering the Women's Super League, first with Arsenal and then Aston Villa.

 D'Angelo led Canada to gold at the 2010 CONCACAF Women's U-17 Championship and silver at the 2012 CONCACAF Women's U-20 Championship, being named the Canada Soccer U20 Player of the Year for the latter.
 She made her senior debut for Canada in 2016.
 She was included on her country's squads at the 2016 and 2024 Olympics and the 2019 and 2023 FIFA Women's World Cups.